 What is Primary Care?

-Primary care is comprised of doctors and staff who care for people from the time they are born to end-of-life.
-Rather than limiting their expertise to a specific part of the body or type of health problem, primary care doctors are comprehensive and treat the whole person and focus on preventing illness.
-At MU Health Care, this is comprised of physicians in family medicine, general internal medicine and pediatrics.
+Primary care doctors and staff care for people from the time they are born to end-of-life.
+Rather than limiting their expertise to a specific part of the body or type of health problem, primary care doctors treat the whole person and focus on preventing illness.
+At MU Health Care, our primary care doctors include family medicine, general internal medicine and pediatric doctors.

 Who can be on the council?